cartesi/rollups-node/docs/http-posture.md

 depends on the internal `responseWriterTap.Unwrap()` cooperating with `http.MaxBytesReader`; see the hardening v3 plan for the design note.

-**Worst-case body buffer memory under saturation.**
+**Worst-case request and response memory under saturation.**
 Each admitted request pins its body buffer for the full request lifetime (up to `InspectMaxDeadline + 30s` for inspect (typically ~210s with the default 180s deadline), 30s for JSON-RPC).
-At default concurrency this means `CARTESI_INSPECT_MAX_INFLIGHT × 2 MiB = 128 MiB` for inspect and `CARTESI_JSONRPC_MAX_INFLIGHT × 1 MiB = 64 MiB` for JSON-RPC.
+At default concurrency this means `CARTESI_INSPECT_MAX_INFLIGHT × 2 MiB = 128 MiB` for inspect and `CARTESI_JSONRPC_MAX_INFLIGHT × 1 MiB = 64 MiB` for JSON-RPC request bodies.

+The dominant JSON-RPC term is response buffering: each of the 64 admitted requests has a 10 MiB response budget, for up to `64 × 10 MiB = 640 MiB` of response buffers under saturation, or approximately 704 MiB including request bodies.
+The budget is enforced while encoding the response, after repository rows and decoded response objects have already been materialized; that working set is additional and is not bounded by the 10 MiB serialized-response limit.
 Operators should size process RAM headroom accordingly, on top of machine state, database connections, and other working memory.

 ## PostgreSQL pool sizing